Explore 20 journal writing topics that can help you start a healthy journaling habit.

-Journaling can be a powerful tool to allow people to pursue self-discovery, record, and process difficult emotions, or track what they do daily so that they can remember later important events.
-Journaling is a common activity in middle school and high school, but it can also benefit adults.
+Journaling can be a powerful tool to pursue self-discovery, record and process difficult emotions, or track what they do daily to remember later important events.
+Journaling is a common activity in middle school and high school, but it can also benefit adults, as we explain in our guide: how to write a journal.

 Contents